 This story has intrigued me for quite some time.
 I have heard various sermons preached using this text.
 I recall one particular sermon where the preacher used the text to indicate that the wheat represented the believers in Jesus and the thistles represented those who did not believe in Jesus.
 The fate of those who numbered with the thistles were bundled up and thrown in the fire.
 I must admit that by the time the sermon was finished and the alter call was extended to the congregation there were all kinds of people coming forward to seek assurance that they numbered among the wheat.
+When your theology is built on fear much like the house built on the sand, there is no solid foundation.
 As I have given thought to what I witnessed that evening I offer this reflection.

-What if the wheat in this story represented all of humanity and the thistles in the story represented "sin" that was sown within all of humanity?
-As I have pondered this question allow me to share some of my thoughts.
+As I have pondered this parable allow me to share some additional thoughts.
 In Romans chapter seven the Apostle Paul gives his readers his own understanding regarding sin.
 In verses sixteen and seventeen he basically indicates that it is obvious that his conscience sides with the law which confirms then that it was not really himself that did these sinful things but "sin" that manifested its symptoms in him.

 So I moved from the part of the United States called "the deep south" to what people call "the mid-atlantic" or more specific the state of Delaware.
 Just to be honest, I never ever dreamed that I would be living and working in Delaware.
 But now that it is a reality, I can say without hesitation that I really like this place and I really miss my kids.

 As a matter of fact both my wife and I miss our children and grand children very much.
 That being said, we don't miss an opportunity to talk to them by phone and with Facetime we can see them as we talk to them.
 I suppose the hardest thing about seeing them when we talk by phone is not being able to gather our children and grand children up in our arms.